rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 RustDesk Client ≥ 1.2.0 required
 {{% /notice %}}
 {{% notice note %}}
-If you build you own server on your home/office, and can't connect it through public IP/domain, please check [this article](https://rustdesk.com/docs/en/self-host/nat-loopback-issues/).
+If you build your own server on your home/office, and can't connect it through public IP/domain, please check [this article](https://rustdesk.com/docs/en/self-host/nat-loopback-issues/).
+{{% /notice %}}

+{{% notice note %}}
+We recommend reading this first before proceeding, [How does self-hosted server work?](/docs/en/self-host/#how-does-self-hosted-server-work).
 {{% /notice %}}

 ### Hardware requirement